-The goal of this position will be to development of efficient anti-cancer vaccine.
-The major problems correlated with cancer development is failure of the patient`s immune system to control tumor growth.
-My group is recently developed novel therapeutic viral vector based platforms to allow an effective tumor antigen delivery to antigen presenting cell and initiation of specific immune response.
+The goal of this position will be the development of an efficient anti-cancer vaccine.
+The major problems correlated with cancer development include failure of the patient`s immune system to control tumor growth.
+My group has recently developed novel therapeutic viral vector based platforms to allow effective tumor antigen delivery to antigen presenting cell and initiation of specific immune response.
 These optimized vectors have a unique capsid structure that elicits cellular immune responses toward vector encoded antigens.
-The successful candidate will work on a project focused on the further development of viral immunotherapy for large animal model.
+The successful candidate will work on a project focused on the further development of viral immunotherapy for use in large animal models.

 About the Department